 Budding Newspaper Publisher

-In 1828, Medary resigned his teaching position and partnered with Thomas Morris to publish the Ohio Sun, a local newspaper that they founded to support Andrew Jackson’s candidacy for the American presidency.
+In 1828, Medary resigned from his teaching position and partnered with Thomas Morris to publish the Ohio Sun, a local newspaper that they founded to support Andrew Jackson and his candidacy for the American presidency.
 A few months later, Medary and Morris moved their publication to the nearby, larger town of Batavia.
 In 1833, the two men changed the newspaper’s name to the Ohio Sun and Clermont Advertiser.

 Medary used the newspaper as a forum to praise the virtues of Jeffersonian and Jacksonian democracy.
 His views resonated with many Southern Ohio residents, and his growing reputation captured the attention of Ohio Democratic Party leaders.
 In 1834, local voters elected Medary to a seat in the Ohio House of Representatives.
 Two years later, they elected him to the Ohio Senate.